Rakesh0430/kafka-csv-sql-procedure/README.md

 Stored Procedure Execution: The Python script connected to the MySQL database and called the sp_get_employees stored procedure.
 Data Retrieval: The procedure returned the two rows of employee data, as defined in your procedure.
 REST API Request: The script sent each employee’s data to the mock REST API endpoint, confirming the successful sending of each entry.

+deployment code how to run :

+chmod +x deploy.sh
+ bash deploy.sh      ## run these two commands in gitbash mode